wujiong-hub/LDM-Morph/README.md

    python preprocess_acdc.py
    ```
 ## Training
 The dataloader file is ldm/data/camus.py.
 Change the corresponding training/validation path for each dataset to start training.
+For more details, please refer to the [Latent Diffusion Model(LDM)](https://github.com/CompVis/latent-diffusion).
 1. Train the LDM-based latent feature extraction module
    Firstly, the autoencoder should be trained by running the following script:
    ```python